CircleCI-Public/sample-python-cfd/README.md

 ## Getting Started

-You can see the CI pipeline for this application running [live on CircleCI](https://app.circleci.com/pipelines/github/dsayling/sample-flask?branch=main).
+You can see the CI workflow for this application running [live on CircleCI](https://app.circleci.com/pipelines/github/dsayling/sample-flask?branch=main).

-Here you can find the CircleCI configuration file, aka [config.yml](https://github.com/dsayling/sample-flask/blob/main/.circleci/config.yml).
+The definition of this workflow is contained in the CircleCI configuration file, aka [config.yml](https://github.com/dsayling/sample-flask/blob/main/.circleci/config.yml).

 ## Adapting to your workflow